 Below: 1st photo - The rhizomatous root system is not dense but roots spread far and wide underground.
 The bark of the larger roots is used medicinally.

 Above and Below - Fruit development: The fruit develops from the initial green to yellow to orange and finally to brilliant red (all colors shown in the photo below).
 The calyx of the flower is persistent on the top of the berry.
-Each berry contains up to 12 2mm to 2.5mm long yellow seeds.
+Each berry contains up to 12 2 mm to 2.5 mm long yellow seeds.

 Notes: Eloise Butler's records show that she first brought in this species on Oct.
 4, 1914 when she planted a root from Mrs. Healy's garden (1800 Humbolt Ave, Minneapolis).
 Garden sources were popular for this plant as on Aug.
 28, 1917 she obtained another from 'a friend's garden', then on June 16, 1919 and on April 24, 1921 from Babcock's yard at 227 Xerxes Ave North in Minneapolis.
 She boarded with the Babcocks from 1916 onward during the Garden season as their property was adjacent to Glenwood Park, the original name of the area.
-Common throughout Minnesota but originally a Eurasian plant that has now naturalized in the all the United States except some states of the deep South, and also found in most of the lower Canadian Provinces.
+Common throughout Minnesota but originally a Eurasian plant, Climbing Nightshade has now naturalized in the all the United States except some states of the deep South, and it is also found in most of the lower Canadian Provinces.
 The U of M reports There 7 species of Solanum in Minnesota, one of which is the common potato, but the DNR only lists 5 on their county survey data.
 Two other species of the Nightshade Family are found in the Garden - Black Nightshade and Clammy Groundcherry.

 Medicinal History: There is a long medicinal history for this plant going back to Galen in 150 CE.
 The medicinal parts are the bark of the root and the twigs and sometimes the leaves.
 The plant must not be confused with Belladonna, or Deadly Nightshade (Atropa bella-donna L.), which however, is quite restricted in distribution in the United States - and not known in Minnesota.
 Externally an ointment was made for skin diseases.
 Internally, a tincture was prepared to treat problems requiring a diaphoretic or a diuretic.
 Large doses would produce vomiting and could lead to respiratory paralysis.
 In Russia a home medicine developed using a few drops of tincture in vodka for treatment of a weak heart.
 Dried leaves can also be used to create a tincture.
 All members of the Nightshade family have a narcotic property, which is why some of them are highly poisonous.
 However, this plant family also includes the tomato and the potato.